Skip to main content

 You can build the project in NetBeans:

-• On the Projects Explorer window, Right click MyTools, and then click Clean and Build.
+• On the Projects Explorer window, right-click MyTools, and then select Clean and Build.

 NetBeans should print a message like this to the console: